iglance/iGlance/README.md

 - Add disk io menu bar item
 - Display the disk io (read/write speed)
 - Add the public ip address to the menu of the network menu bar item

-# Contribute

-There are two ways you can contribute to this project:

-1. You can star this repository and tell all your friends about our cool app ;)
-2. You can work on one of the open issues.
-Please read our [Contribution Guide](https://github.com/iglance/iGlance/blob/master/.github/CONTRIBUTING.md) and our [Code of Conduct](https://github.com/iglance/iGlance/blob/master/.github/CODE_OF_CONDUCT.md) before you start.

 # Credits